Securing Distributed Gradient Descent in High Dimensional Statistical Learning: Main Analysis

-Suppose $Y$ is sub-exponential.
+Case 2: Suppose $Y$ is sub-exponential.
 In this case, $E(t)= c t$ for a universal constant $c$.
 Thus, there exists $t_0\ge e^2$ that only depends on $c$ such that both \eqref{eq: tail condition} and \eqref{ass: tail 2} hold.
-It follows from \prettyref{lmm:truncation_con} that for all $t \ge t_0$ (large deviation region),
+Then \eqref{lm: con increase} gives the desired sub-exponential tail bound $e^{-\Omega(mt)}$ up to logarithmic factors in the exponent.